All alternatives

 Frequently asked questions

-testRigor is a self-serve tool — your team still owns planning, triage, and releases.
-Bug0 Managed puts a dedicated FDE pod in your corner — they plan what to test, write the tests, verify every run, and gate your releases.
-From $2,500/month.
+testRigor is self-serve only.
+Your team handles planning, triage, and release decisions.
+Bug0 puts a dedicated QA engineer in your corner.
+They plan what to test, write the tests, verify every run, and gate your releases. $2,500/month flat.

 No. Bug0 focuses on web E2E testing.
 If you need mobile, API, or desktop testing, testRigor has broader platform coverage.
-But for web testing with managed QA, Bug0 is the stronger choice.
+But for web testing with a dedicated QA engineer, Bug0 is the stronger choice.

 Go on vacation.